Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation [Updated 2026]

 Discussing a spouse’s past mistakes and blaming and shaming them in custody mediation is a minimal must to avoid.
 Expert custody mediator Dina Haddad reports that she has seen spouses blaming each other and this way the essence of mediation–cooperation disrupts.

-Mediation can be emotional and spouses must refrain from expression of blaming words such as “You never understand children’s needs.”
+The blaming or discussing mistakes could look like this: “You never understand children’s needs.”
 “I do, but you don’t.”
 Or, “this is your fault.
 You don’t understand the situation.”

 If you blame, it’s more likely that your spouse will become defensive after listening to your criticism, which can escalate conflict and hostility.
 Always remember that you’re in custody mediation to establish an agreement that can benefit the child’s well-being.